 One of the prime targets for hackers is administrators whose super user privileges allow valuable access when systems are breached, said Randy Battat, co-founder, president and CEO at PreVeil.

 To mitigate this risk, the PreVeil tool uses stored keys -- a 77-digit-number -- instead of passwords, and it doesn't put its decryption keys on the server where the encrypted data is stored.
 "The server can never ever see your data.
 And if the server can never see your data, that means someone who attacks the server can never see your data," Battat explained.

-Furthermore, the PreVeil technology distributes actions across administrators to prevent a central point of attack; organizations using PreVeil need to establish approval groups instead -- one of their critical tasks being approval for requests for lost keys, Battat said.
+Furthermore, PreVeil's encryption software distributes actions across administrators to prevent a central point of attack; organizations using PreVeil need to establish approval groups instead -- one of their critical tasks being approval for requests for lost keys, Battat said.

 All that happens in the background, while users are only required to essentially use a drop-down click to enable encryption, Battat said, adding that email recipients can easily add PreVeil technology to decrypt sent emails and shared files.

 "It works within the way you're working," he said.
 "We need to make security easy to use.
 If you make users do backflips, they're not going to use it."

 No analysts are covering PreVeil yet, so cybersecurity and data encryption software experts said they were unable to speak specifically about its technology, whether its functions represented improvements over existing encryption products and whether PreVeil could successfully compete in an already robust market.